IF VOLTAGE IS PRESSURE,

 - 1 volt potential "equals" a hydraulic pressure of 1,000,000 psi

-The "workng pressures" in simple electric circuits are
+circuitry.
+The "working pressures" in simple electric circuits are

-astronomical when compared to the hoses in industrial hydraulics.
-And the
+astronomical, when compared to the pressures in hoses in industrial

-Circuitry has high pressure, slow flow, and not much heating caused by
+pressure, slow flow, and not much heating caused by excruciating slow

 fluid-flow in the mile-long tubes of sand, tubes called "the power grid."